The Tortured Artist: Creativity Myth or Reality?

 So where does the idea of the ‘tortured artist’ come from?
 It may boil down to a simple misunderstanding.

-To ancient Greeks, madness was a state of other-worldliness that could be brought on by divine or demonic forces.
-Demonic madness, unsurprisingly, was thought bad, and it’s signs were likely similar to the signs of mental illness today.
+To ancient Greeks, madness was a state of inspiration that could be brought on by divine or demonic forces.
+Demonic madness, unsurprisingly, was thought bad, and its signs were likely similar to the signs of mental illness today.
 But divine madness was a very different thing, and likely very similar to our notion of being in a flow state, or being in-the-zone.
 The Greeks just believed this creative intensity had a divine origin.
 If you’ve read a few pages of the Iliad, this shouldn’t be too surprising.
-The Greeks saw divine origin just about anywhere they looked.
+Many Greeks saw divine origin just about anywhere they looked.

-Over time, language has changed, and Plato’s use of the word ‘madness’ no longer represents the popular understanding of the word as he meant it.
+Over time, language has changed, and Plato’s evocation of ‘madness’ no longer represents the popular understanding of the word as he meant it.
 Perhaps it’s fitting that a culture that left us so much wonderful mythology may also be unintentionally responsible for one of our own most pervasive creativity myths.

 When the ‘tortured artist’ became sciencey.

-While a misunderstanding of the ancient Greek’s intention of the word ‘madness’ may be the origin of the ‘tortured artist’ archetype, this archetype was given a scientific sheen in the 1980-90s through series of studies by a group of psychologists .
+While a misunderstanding of the ancient Greek’s intention of ‘divine madness’ may be the origin of the ‘tortured artist’ archetype, this archetype was given a scientific sheen in the 1980-90s through series of studies by a group of psychologists .
 The conclusions of these studies appeared to support the link between mental illness and creativity, and were widely cited both throughout the psychology community and popular culture.

 Despite their continued influence in popular culture, these studies have lost ground in the psychology community.
 A 2009 review psychologist Judith Schlesigner uncovered a number of methodological shortcomings in these studies that should cast doubt on their conclusions.
 Among the problems she uncovered were small and unrepresentative sample sizes, the lack of control groups, and the use of non-validated tools for self report (ie, questionnaires and scales).